localstack-dotnet/localstack-dotnet-client/README.md

 [LocalStack.Client.Extensions](https://www.nuget.org/packages/LocalStack.Client/) is extensions for the LocalStack.NET Client to integrate with .NET Core configuration and dependency injection frameworks.
 The extensions also provides wrapper around [AWSSDK.Extensions.NETCore.Setup](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-netcore.html) to use both LocalStack and AWS side-by-side.

-This approach is recommended since `AWSSDK.Extensions.NETCore.Setup` is very popular and also it is best practice for using [AWSSDK.NET](https://aws.amazon.com/sdk-for-net/) with .NET Core or .NET 5
+This approach is recommended since `AWSSDK.Extensions.NETCore.Setup` is very popular and also it is best practice for using [AWSSDK.NET](https://aws.amazon.com/sdk-for-net/) with .NET Core, .NET 5 or .NET 6

 #### <a name="extensions-installation"></a>  Installation